James B. Torrance, Worship, Community and the Triune God of Grace (Downers Grove, Illinois: InterVarsity, 1996); #1996-JBT-7

 The Didsbury Lectures, given at Nazarene Theological College, Manchester, England, in 1994.
 The lectures delivered there were the basis for the four numbered chapters.

 This is the first American edition.
-Chapter descriptions are provided here instead of for the first edition: #1994-JBT-1 (Paternoster, UK).
+Chapter descriptions are provided here instead of for the first UK edition: #1996-JBT-6 (Paternoster, UK).
 Pagination differs between the two editions.

 In the Preface, Torrance explains: "As offered here, they are a slightly expanded form of the lectures I gave in Manchester, with an introduction and an appendix on human language for God.
 They incorporate material from lectures I have given in colleges and summer schools in different countries in recent years, some of which I have published in articles elsewhere: The Forgotten Trinity in the British Council of Churches trilogy [#1991-JBT-1a]; on 'The Place of Jesus Christ in Worship' in the Church Service Society Annual 1970 [#1970-JBT-1], reprinted in The Theological Foundations for Ministry, ed.
 Ray S. Anderson, 1979, T&T Clark and Eerdmans [#1979-JBT-1], also in 'Doctrine and Practice of Public Worship in the Reformed Churches,' the Report of the Committee on Public Worship and Aids to Devotion to the General Assembly of the Church of Scotland, 1971 [#1971-JBT-1]; and on 'The Vicarious Humanity of Christ' in The Incarnation, ed.
 T. F. Torrance, 1981, Handsel Press [#1998-JBT-1]." (pp. 10-11)